alexerm/jest-llm-eval/packages/llm-eval/README.md

     createAgentPrompt: messages => ({
       // you can still use any SDK to create assistant messages
       model: openai('gpt-5'),
+      messages: [
-      messages: [{ role: 'system', content: 'You are a helpful agent' }, ...messages], }),
+        { role: 'system', content: 'You are a helpful agent' }, ...messages,
+      ],
+    }),
   }
 );